 So.
 The shift is happening in the medical community.

 Five important follow-up notes:

-One.
-This plant-based nutrition knowledge has been around for a long time.
-The docs I mentioned who’ve been scratching at this subject have found guidance in studies done decades prior, among those works the Walter Kempner, MD Diabetes Rice Diet/Diabetes Study which started at Duke University in 1939.
+#1 This plant-based nutrition knowledge has been around for a long time.
+The doctors I mentioned who’ve been scratching at this subject have found guidance in studies done decades prior, among those works the Walter Kempner, MD Diabetes Rice Diet/Diabetes Study which started at Duke University in 1939.

-Be aware, it can take time for position to translate into practice.
+Be aware, it can take time for a group’s position to trickle down and translate into practice.

-Four.
-Be wise: Your medical provider may be outsourcing diet information by way of material from a related health association such as diabetes, heart, or cancer.
+#4 Be wise: Your medical provider may be outsourcing diet information by way of material from a related health association such as diabetes, heart, or cancer.
 Two warnings and a kudos.
 One, some groups assume people won’t fully embrace a healthful diet, so they don’t suggest it as optimal.
-Two, associations have been heavily sponsored by animal food producers, therefore have included this bias in their materials content.
+Two, associations have been heavily sponsored by animal food producers, therefore have included this bias in the content of their materials.
 Now the kudos, many of these organizations are bringing their diet recommendations closer to evidence-based optimal diet.
 Still, and even as progress is made, lots of outdated health association materials are currently circulating in clinics and offices across the country.

-Five.
-If your doc or med team suggests you consider the Keto or Paleo diet, please beware.
+#5 If your doctor or medical team suggests you consider the Keto or Paleo diet, please beware.
 I suggest doing some digging regarding the side and long-term effects.
 I personally would not pursue these diets and view them as risky.
-The physicians that I follow (Barnard, Klaper, McDougall, Esselstyn, Greger among them) note that these diets can produce short-term benefits, but have serious long-term health implications.
+The physicians that I follow (Neal Barnard, Michael Klaper, John McDougall, Caldwell Esselstyn, Michael Greger, Kristi Funk among them) note that these diets can produce short-term benefits, but have serious long-term health implications.

 – Cindy Pearson Cole